TaskarCenterAtUW/TDEI-ExternalAPIs/ConsumerAPI.md

 - valid_from and valid_to dates are returned, if valid_to is null, indicates this is the latest data
 - The file returned is a GTFS static file which includes GTFS-Flex v2 data and any GTFS static files which are needed to interpret the flex data.
 File will not be a full GTFS static release.
-- If input is list of versions and multiple versions are satisfied, the latest schema version will be returned
+- For the mvp, the endpoint will accept a single version in the request
+- For the mvp the endpoint will return at most one file

 ## OSW Consumer API - v1.0:
 ### Use Cases
 - As an application, I want to retrieve the most current OSW data by bounding box
   - OSW data within the bounding box will be returned
-  - data will be returned as a g-zip'd geojson file
+  - data will be returned as a gzip'd geojson file (multiple geojson files may be included in the gzip'd file)
   - user will be able to specify a minimum confidence level
-  - application will be able to specify a version of the flex standard that they can accept (should this be a list?)
+  - application will be able to specify a version of the OSW standard that they can accept

 ### Specifications
 - There will be one API path that will take a bounding box, and an optional minimum confidence level